 New Coaching Component Added to Supervisory Training

-Starting in the fall, new state government supervisors will receive one-on-one coaching when they begin their 80 hours of mandatory training through the College of Continuing Education (CCE) at Sacramento State.
+New state government supervisors will receive one-on-one coaching when they begin their 80 hours of mandatory training through the College of Continuing Education (CCE) at Sacramento State.

 For the first time, professional coaches are joining CCE’s State Supervisory Training Certificate Program to support supervisors as they transition to their new role and coach them through different challenges.